Tantalum73/Audiograph/README.md

 However, some data points might be dropped in order to keep the playback duration within a reasonable range.

 ### Frequencies
+The input points are scaled so that they fit in between a minimum and a maximum frequency.
+The Audiograph's lowest frequency is specified in `minFrequency`, its maximum frequency is stored in `maxFrequency`.
+Those frequencies can be altered depending on the use-case.

 ### Volume
+The volume is configurable by setting `volumeCorrectionFactor`.
+That factor is applied to the final volume of the sound.
+It might be convenient to specify `0` when running unit tests.
+If the use-case requires higher volumes, that factor might be set up to a value of `2`.

 ## Installation